Seneca-BSA/bsa/docs/seh500/lab2.md

         mov     R2, #0x00000001     @ R2 = ?
         mov     R3, #0x00000002     @ R3 = ?
         adds    R1, R2, R3          @ R1 = ?
-                    @ After adding some small numbers and check the PSR flags again, what happened?
+                    @ After adding some small numbers and checking the PSR flags again, what happened?

         @ Add numbers that will create an overflow mov     R2, #0x7FFFFFFF     @ R2 = ?
         mov     R3, #0x7FFFFFFF     @ R3 = ?

         adds    R1, R2, R3          @ R1 = ?
-                    @ Check and see what happened to the PSR flags?
+                    @ Check and see what happened to the PSR flags.

 ## Reference